Virginia Avenue Drainage & Stormwater Management Retrofit Study

 GMB analyzed the existing closed pipe conveyance system and stormwater management/pond systems using Boss International’s StormNET software.
 StormNET is a hydrodynamic model which can calculate the impact that rising or falling hydraulic grade lines in the receiving drainage system will have on discharge rates and water surface elevations within the private stormwater management facilities.
 Model input included a combination of LIDAR data and field collected survey points.

 In evaluating the existing drainage system, GMB recognized opportunities to retrofit new BMP’s and upgrade existing BMP’s.
-Flow will be directed to a new wet pond, which will serve as a forebay to a complex created wetland system.
-An existing overgrown dry basin will be converted to a wetland system with channel and floodplain, and an existing wet pond will be converted to a shallow wetland system.
+Flow was directed to a new wet pond, which serves as a forebay to a complex created wetland system.
+An existing overgrown dry basin was converted to a wetland system with channel and floodplain, and an existing wet pond was converted to a shallow wetland system.

-The project will be funded from the Delaware Clean Water Advisory Council, as well as Delware Department of Natural Resources & Environmental Control.
-Additional funding is being requested through National Fish and Wildlife Federation Grants.
+The project was funded by the Delaware Clean Water Advisory Council, as well as the Delaware Department of Natural Resources & Environmental Control.